+Students are expected to bring their WCPSS issued Chromebooks to school each day for use in class.
 Responsibility for the security of the device resides with the individual student.
 WFHS and WCPSS are not liable for any device stolen or damaged on campus.
-We highly recommended that skins (decals) and other custom touches are used to physically identify your device from others.
+We highly recommended that skins and other temporary/nonpermanent custom touches are used to physically identify your device from others.
 Additionally, protective cases for technology are encouraged.